 It might be that you have to help your child design a chart to keep track of what he has to do.
 But he should then be in charge of putting a check next to those things when they get done.

-4. Know when you’re in your child’s box.
-Most of the time we’re not necessarily aware that we have crossed boundaries.
-There are usually signs that you have stepped into your child’s box.
-It might be when you’re feeling frazzled, at the end of your rope, and frustrated.
-On the other hand, when you feel calm and engaged in your own interests, that may indicate that you’re in your own box.
+Typically, when you feel calm and engaged in your own interests, you’re probably in your own box.
 Know what the triggers are that cause you to jump from your box to his.
 Try to increase your awareness of yourself.

 Most of us think we’re teaching our kids responsibility.
 In reality, we are preaching, not teaching.
 And guess what?
 This only creates more dependency.
 And dependency in relationships doesn’t encourage kids to be responsible for themselves.